Pier 1 files for bankruptcy protection amid online challenge

 “Today’s actions are intended to provide Pier 1 with additional time and financial flexibility as we now work to unlock additional value for our stakeholders through a sale of the company,” Pier 1 CEO and Chief Financial Officer Robert Riesbeck said in a statement.
 Riesbeck, an executive with previous corporate turnarounds, joined Pier 1 last summer.

-Pier 1’s sales fell 13% to $358 million in its most recent quarter, which ended Nov.
-30. It reported a net loss of $59 million for the quarter as it struggled to draw customers to its stores.
-Pier 1 has been trying to declutter its stores, improve online sales and draw in younger customers.

 Last month, Pier 1 announced it would close 450 stores, including all of its stores in Canada.
 The company is also closing two distribution centers.
+Pier 1 wouldn’t say how many jobs will be affected.

 Pier 1’s shares have fallen 45% since the start of the year.
 They closed at $3.58 per share on Friday.